setadpu/Obsidian-AI-Text-Processor/README.md

 ## In order to use the plugin

-Clone the plugin into your plugins folder
+Clone the plugin into your plugins folder.

 ```